Fikret Berkes

+Early life and education

+Berkes was born in Istanbul, Turkey, in 1945.
+His parents are Niyazi Berkes and Mediha Esenel.
+He received his Bachelor of Science degree from McGill University, Montreal, Canada, in 1968.
+He obtained a Ph.D. in marine sciences from the same university in 1973.

 Career

-Berkes earned his PhD in Marine Sciences at McGill University in 1973.
-In 1974, rather than continuing on with a postdoctoral position in marine ecology, Berkes worked with an anthropologist, Harvey Feit, studying Cree people's fishing.
+In 1974, rather than continuing on with a postdoctoral position in marine ecology, Berkes worked with an anthropologist, Harvey Feit, studying the fishing practices of the Cree.

 Berkes taught at Brock University, then became the Director of the NRI at the University of Manitoba in 1991.

 Awards

 In 2014, Berkes won the Sustainability Science Award of the Ecological Society of America for his third (2012) edition of Sacred Ecology.

 He has also been awarded the International Union for Conservation of Nature CEESP Inaugural Award for Meritorious Research (2016) and the IASC Elinor Ostrom Award for Senior Scholar (2015).